mozaik-association/mozaik/docs/0Contacts Module.md

     The encoding of addresses on the contact form is facilitated by the auto-completion functionality that the system provides.
 This functionality allows you to choose the city and the street from a list of predefined choices.
 It is used to avoid encoding errors and helps detect duplicates.

-    :warning:Depending on their address, the contacts are associated with a local group/instance of the organisation.
+    :warning:Depending on their address, the contacts are linked to a local group (<internal structure) of the organisation.
 When the address changes, the instance of the contact can also be updated.
 It is an option, not an obligation.
     !!! example

         A contact whose address is located in Brussels will belong to the Brussels local group of the organisation.
 If a member moves from Brussels to Antwerp, this member will now be related to the local group linked to the city of Antwerp.